12 Top-Rated Things to Do in Ludington, MI

 Among the popular things to do within the wilderness area are hiking, dispersed camping, swimming, picnicking, and exploring the beach.
 The park has an impressive 10 miles of trails that weave through the thick forests.

-Best Time to Visit Ludington, MI - Historical Climate Averages
+Ludington, MI - Climate Chart

 |Average minimum and maximum temperatures for Ludington, MI in °C|

 |-2 -9||1 -8||6 -4||14 1||21 6||25 11||27 14||26 14||22 9||15 4||7 -1||1 -6|